Production Programming for iMX7 Modules

-Once you have a running module that is configured in the way you want you can use update tool to save the configuration files you need to replicate the same configuration on other modules.
+Once you have a running module that is configured in the way you want you can use the update tool to save the configuration files you need to replicate the same configuration on other modules.

 If you are using our standard image you should be able to find update tool shortcut in the start menu, otherwise, you will have to launch it from your application or from external media using the AutoRun feature.